webpack/webpack.js.org/src/content/concepts/loaders.md

 ### Configuration

 [`module.rules`](/configuration/module/#module-rules) allows you to specify several loaders within your webpack configuration.
 This is a concise way to display loaders, and helps to maintain clean code.
-It also offers you a full overview of each respective loader:
+It also offers you a full overview of each respective loader.
+Loaders work in a backwards order, from the last one to the first one.
+The sass loader will work first compiling your sass to css and then it will call the css loader and then the style loader.
+In order for the sass loader to work it needs to be at the end as sass will be the first thing that gets compiled.
+If you are not working with sass then you won't need the sass-loader.

 ```js-with-links-with-details
 module.exports = {